gjacuna/dexchallenge/README.md

 💼 There's also 2 basic deployment scripts in `packages/hardhat/deploy`, just to get things started for the market. <s>Make sure you change the address in one of them to receive the remaining tokens on your local burner wallet.</s>

 # NEW:
 💎 LPs are here!
 Deposit ETH-KOY pairs to become an LP partner!
 Withdraw liquidity to take those commissions home!
 Be careful with arbitragers though.
+There's a new component for that: `components/DexSwapperLP`.
+Check it out.

 🪤 A friend from past challenges has appeared.
 Added a Vendor to game the markets!
 Buy and/or sell tokens to the Vendor to arbitrage them tokens.
 Check its contract in `packages/hardhat/contracts` and the new deployment file in `packages/hardhat/deploy`.
 Now you find 3 files there.
+Tinker with the initial liquidity of the DEX if you want, or the Vendor price.

 📜 Check the trade history, any familiar addresses?

 Tinker all you want!
+Time to manipulate the markets!

 📱 Open http://localhost:3000 to see the ap